danosaku/DeepLearningModels/AlexNet/README.md

 1. [Keras](https://keras.io) - A high level neural network library written in python.
 To install, follow the instructions available [here](https://keras.io/#installation).
 2. [Theano](http://deeplearning.net/software/theano/introduction.html) - A python library to efficiently evaluate/optimize mathematical expressions.
 To install, follow the instructions available [here](http://deeplearning.net/software/theano/install.html).

 **Note :** If you have a GPU in your machine, you might want to configure Keras and Theano to utilize its resources.
-For myself, running the code on a K20 GPU resulted in a 10-12x speedup.

 ## Usage